LaunchCodeEducation/java-web-dev-curriculum/content/inheritance/reading/cat-classes/_index.md

 originalAuthorGitHub: jwoolbright23 # to be set by page creator
 reviewer: Kimberly Horan # to be set by the page reviewer
 reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Colin Brock # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: ColinBrock # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-11-28 # UPDATE ANY TIME CHANGES ARE MADE
 ---

 Let’s revisit our `Cat` and `HouseCat` friends.
 In `java-web-dev-projects`, open `inheritance/testing-inheritance/tale-of-two-cats/src/main/java` and examine the two classes inside.